dotnet/csharplang/proposals/roles.md

 The *role_underlying_type* type may not be `dynamic`, a pointer, a nullable reference (no top-level nullability), a ref struct type or a role.
 The *role_underlying_type* may not include an *interface_type_list* (this is part of Phase C).
+The role type must be static if its underlying type is static.

 An extension declaration must include an underlying type, unless it is partial.
 It is a compile-time error if no part of a partial extension type includes an underlying type,